lexik/LexikFormFilterBundle/Resources/doc/index.md

 --------------------------------------------------------

 You can embed a filter inside another one.
 It could be a way to filter elements associated to the "root" one.
-Let's say the entity we filter with the `MySuperFilterType` filter is related to some options, and an option has a 2 fields: label and color.
+Let's say the entity we filter with the `MySuperFilterType` filter is related to some options, and an option has 2 fields: label and color.
 We can filter entities by their option's label and color by creating and using a `OptionsFilterType` inside `MySuperFilterType`:

 ```php